Skip to Content

 • Giant termite nests along the road

-• Massive sociable weavers’ nest on trees, road signs, and poles
+• Massive sociable weavers’ nests on trees, road signs, and poles

-If you’re planning to stay inside Etosha National Park I’d recommend stocking some food supplies and water inside the park everything will be quite pricey.
+If you’re planning to stay inside Etosha National Park I recommend stocking up some food supplies and water because inside the park everything will be more expensive.

 Day 9.
 Etosha National Park